-That's why you need Medeco High Security Locks We offer more than 23-million key combinations.
+That's why you need Medeco High Security Locks.
+We offer more than 23-million key combinations.
 And four levels of key control to give you exactly the degree of security your system needs.

-By combining tumbler elevation and rotation in our patented double-locking mechanism, we make our locks virtually cam locks, switch locks, padiocks, and deadbolt locks.
+By combining tumbler elevation and rotation in our patented double-locking mechanism, we make our locks virtually pickproof.
+And with hardened steel inserts they're practically impossible to pry. drill or force open cam locks, switch locks, padiocks, and deadbolt locks.
 Or use our high security replacement cylinders to make your existing hardware intruder-resistant.